 So what do we do?

 We immerse ourselves in the world, living the Gospel wherever we are, in whatever we do.
-Our passion is for Christ and the Kingdom of God - that is, "righteousness and peace and joy in the Holy Spirit" (Rom.14:17).
+Our passion is for Christ and the Reign of God - that is, "righteousness and peace and joy in the Holy Spirit" (Rom.14:17).

 We carry no titles, no insignia, no particular dress code, but such anonymity is not a place of shelter.
 Rather, it is "by their fruits you will know them" (Mt.7:20) that is our challenge.
 There is no down time.
 We may not use our anonymity to shelter ourselves from meeting the Gospel challenge in any given moment.
 We can be in the world in places where the Church is not, engaging in dialogue with those who are "spiritual but not religious".